 It’s a waste of time to go and look at a kiln in person only to find it’s way too small.
 So, check the internal measurements.
 It can help to make a cardboard box with the same measurements as the inside of the kiln.
 This will give you a very good idea of how much work you will be able to fit in at one time.

-If you make a cardboard mock-up, you might realize that a kiln that sounded perfect only accommodates four mugs.
+If you make a cardboard mock-up, you might realize that a kiln that sounds perfect only accommodates four mugs.
 It may be that this is all you need.
 If you produce smaller quantities of work, or if you make very small pieces like jewelry, this would be ok.
 But if your pottery hobby is expanding, buying a very small kiln will probably feel frustrating.

 So, if the person advertising the used kiln hasn’t included internal measurements, be sure to ask for them.